douglaz/wskdf/README.md

 ## Setup

-If you're using rustup, it's recommended to add the musl target for static compilation:
+If you're using rustup, it's recommended to add the musl target for static compilation because it's the default target in cargo:

 ```bash
 $ rustup target add x86_64-unknown-linux-musl